The Wrong Man: Production

 A Hitchcock cameo is typical of most of his films.
-In The Wrong Man, he appears only in silhouette in a darkened studio before the credits at the beginning of the film, announcing that the story is true.
-Originally, he intended to be seen as a customer walking into the Stork Club, but he edited himself from the final print.
+In The Wrong Man, he appears only in silhouette in a darkened studio before the credits at the beginning of the film, announcing that the story is true; he originally intended to be seen as a customer walking into the Stork Club, but edited himself from the final print.

+Hitchcock strove to lend the film a “documentary” style and chose to revisit and film in many locations from Balestrero’s real story, even going so far as to include people present in his life at the time.
+The proprietor of the Stork Club, among others, appear as themselves.

 Many scenes were filmed in Jackson Heights, the neighborhood where Manny lived when he was accused.
 Most of the prison scenes were filmed among the convicts in a New York City prison in Queens.
 The courthouse was located at the corner of Catalpa Avenue and 64th Street in Ridgewood.

 Bernard Herrmann composed the soundtrack, as he did for all of Hitchcock's films from The Trouble with Harry (1955) to Marnie (1964).
 It is one of the most subdued scores Herrmann ever wrote, and one of the few that he composed with some jazz elements, primarily to represent Fonda's appearance as a musician in the nightclub scenes.

 This was Hitchcock's final film for Warner Bros.
+Pictures.
 It completed a contractual commitment that had begun with two films that were produced for Transatlantic Pictures and released by Warner Bros.: Rope (1948) and Under Capricorn (1949), his first two films in Technicolor.
 After The Wrong Man, Hitchcock returned to Paramount Pictures.